HuangXingBo/pyflink-demo/table/javaudf/README.md

 # UDF
-This page helps users to use udf in pyflink
+This module helps users to create a java udf and use in pyflink.

 ## Build UDF